kim-marcel/list-demo/README.md

 - refactor api
 - refactor ui
 - refactor ui notifications
+- user should be able to delete account when e-mail is not verified yet

 Bugs:
 - ~~Success-Message update profile is not shown (missing Text)~~
-- Error 'auth/account-exists-with-different-credential' is not caught
+- ~~Error 'auth/account-exists-with-different-credential' is not caught~~